Phase Four: 1986-1994 – The Legend Stumbles. As Jaguar’s woes multiply, Ford senses its moment and strikes.

 With GM appearing to prevaricate, Egan and his board viewed Ford’s offer as hostile, urging shareholders to reject the deal, but once it became apparent there was little alternative, he relented.
 Ford, in their eagerness to carry the day, paid over five-times Jaguar’s market value.
 With the deal done, Egan departed – the brief era of independence and hope was over.

-Sir John Egan’s skills lay more with people and processes rather than design or engineering.
+Sir John Egan’s skills lay more with people and processes rather than design or vehicle engineering.
 However, his contribution to Jaguar’s survival was real and unquestionable.
 Without his efforts, Jaguar simply could not have been revived.
 During the boom years of the mid-1980’s, Egan and his finance director, John Edwardes wisely invested Jaguar’s profits; the policy of forward-buying US currency providing a vital buffer against the volatility of the money markets.
 It also provided them with massive profits, bolstering the business and his reputation for fiscal prudence.

 But global economics and government policy conspired against him at the worst possible time.
 Had he found a safe berth before the government left him out to dry, things might have ended differently.
 However, it must also be argued that he never truly got a grip on manufacturing and failed to modernise Jaguar’s archaic Browns Lane plant.

 Meanwhile, the close of 1990 saw another another giant leave the stage.
-Margaret Thatcher, the UK Prime Minister who presided over the economic conditions for Jaguar’s success, was ousted by elements within the Tory party fed up with her arrogance and dogmatism.
+Margaret Thatcher, the UK Prime Minister who presided over the economic conditions for Jaguar’s success, was ousted by elements within the Tory party fed up with her dogmatism.
 As the the cameras flashed and the tearful iron lady clambered into the official car that would carry her into the history books, it was perhaps appropriate that her chariot of exile should be an XJ40.
-It was after all, ‘Maggie’s motor‘…
+It was after all, ‘Maggie’s motor‘.

 ©Driven to Write.
 All rights reserved.